 These legal positions are not mere theories.
 In the Pacific, the granting of U.S. citizenship follows this framework.
-The three sovereign Freely Associated States (Palau, Marshall Islands and Federated State of Micronesia) rejected U.S. territory status.
-They sought independence instead.
+The three sovereign Freely Associated States (Palau, Marshall Islands and Federated States of Micronesia) rejected U.S. territory status.
+They sought sovereignty instead.
 Today, their citizens do not have U.S. citizenship or even U.S. nationality.

-Yet two other islands that had been part of the same Pacific Trust Territory with the Freely Associated States after World War II – Guam and the Northern Mariana Islands – accepted territory status and the people born in these territories now have U.S. citizenship.
+Yet other islands that had been part of the same Pacific Trust Territory along with the Freely Associated States after World War II – the Northern Mariana Islands – accepted territory status instead.
+People born in this U.S. territory now have U.S. citizenship.